Allies for Salamanders – Tempestus Scions

-Let me introduce a friend of mine @CommonSenses101, we go way back, 10+ years from our uni days.
+Let me introduce a friend of mine @CommonSenses101, he wants to talk about Allies for Salamanders, we go way back, 10+ years from our uni days.
 Although I have not seen him in a while and we have never played 40K together – we have set a date to play each other in April.
-Anyway @CommonSenses101 wanted to give me a little write up on Tempestus Scions and Salamanders, he plays Salamanders and is thinking about allying with Tempestus Scions.
+Anyway, @CommonSenses101 wanted to give me a little write up on Tempestus Scions and how they can be used as Allies for Salamanders, he plays Salamanders and is thinking about allying with Tempestus Scions.
 Without further ramblings, here he is…..

 I decided to write a post for @Cadianshock as the blog is very interesting and I wanted to add to it.
 I play Salamanders – mainly a drop-list – and like to rely on math-hammer since Salamanders are pretty reliable for this.
 I just caveat that as what I think may not be as useful for some armies.

 Tempestus Scions – Standalone Codex